Valhamyr/Inventory-system/README.md

 ## Usage
 1. Open `index.html` in your browser to see a list of inventory types.
 2. Create a new type or select an existing one to open its inventory page.
+3. Delete a type using the **Delete** button if you no longer need it.
-3. Use the **Generate Item Barcode** section on the home page to create a barcode for a new item.
+4. Use the **Generate Item Barcode** section on the home page to create a barcode for a new item.
-4. On the inventory page scan a barcode into the **Scan Barcode** field or type it manually and press **Enter**.
+5. On the inventory page scan a barcode into the **Scan Barcode** field or type it manually and press **Enter**.
-5. Fill in the item details and submit the form to add or update the item.
+6. Fill in the item details and submit the form to add or update the item.
-6. Inventory items appear in the table where you can edit or delete them.
+7. Inventory items appear in the table where you can edit or delete them.

 ## Deployment
 This project can be hosted on GitHub Pages.
 In your repository settings, enable **GitHub Pages** for the `main` branch (or the branch containing this code) and select the root directory.